 - Your mentor is required to complete the Faculty Recommendation for ASP funding form.

-The ASP Cover Sheet is available here; to read the file, you may need to download and install the free Adobe Acrobat reader.
-Applications will be considered by the Director of Undergraduate Research and award letters will be e-mailed to both the student and the faculty advisor.
+Applications will be reviewed by the URC Department Coordinator and award letters will be e-mailed to both the student and the faculty advisor.